What is palliative care at home?

 "Audley Care provided home support for my elderly Dad for a six month period preceding his recent death.
 I have been extremely satisfied with the service provided, from the first phone call I made my impression was of a caring, professional organisation.
 Both my father and I found all the staff we encountered to be friendly, caring, reliable and efficient.
 I found them all to be trustworthy and I felt 'safe' in entrusting the care of my dear dad to the team at Audley. (...)
 I can wholeheartedly recommend the Audley Care team to others who find themselves needing a Care Provider in the future."

 - (Clare J (daughter of a client) on homecare.co.uk for Audley Care St George's Place)

 Is end of life care different to palliative care?

-End of life care is often interchanged with the term palliative care, but end of life care extends beyond the practical management of symptoms.
+End of life care (also known as respite care) is often interchanged with the term palliative care, but end of life care extends beyond the practical management of symptoms.